Axial inverse magnetic catalysis: Axial susceptibility: , AMC, and AIMC

 The more detailed expressions for $\Pi_\delta$ as well as $\Pi_\pi$ are presented in Appendix~A, which are useful for performing numerical analysis.

 It is crucial to note that $\chi_\pi$ is related to the light quark condensates, through the chiral Ward-identity~\cite{GomezNicola:2016ssy,GomezNicola:2017bhm,Kawaguchi:2020qvg} as

-This is operative even at finite temperature~\cite{Kawaguchi:2020qvg}, and can also work even with a constant magnetic field, though it provides extra explicit-chiral breaking term~\footnote{ The magnetic field effect turns out to come in the Ward identity as a subleading order correction in terms of perturbation with respect to the electromagnetic coupling, so that Eq.(\ref{WI}) is still intact to the leading order.
-Detailed derivation and analysis wil be presented in another publucation. }.
+This is operative even at finite temperature~\cite{Kawaguchi:2020qvg}, and can also work even with a constant magnetic field, though it provides extra explicit-chiral/isospin breaking term.
+The recent lattice 2 + 1 flavor simulation~\cite{Ding:2020hxw} have also proved that when $m_u=m_d$, Eq.(\ref{WI}) indeed holds in the magnetic field for each of $u$ and $d$ terms at the operator level, so it should work also at any temperature~\footnote{ We thank Heng-Tong Ding for this information. }.
 Indeed, we have checked that Eq.(\ref{WI}) is satisfied with $\chi_\pi$ and light quark condensates.

 Making difference of $\chi_\pi$ and $\chi_\delta$, we define the axial susceptibility as

 This $\chi_{\pi- \delta}$ becomes zero, when the $U(1)_A$ symmetry is exact, because $\chi_{\pi} \leftrightarrow \chi_\delta$ by the $U(1)_A$ transformation, as is manifest in the definitions, Eq.(\ref{chi-pi:def}) and (\ref{chi-delta:def}).
 In Fig.~\ref{T equals zero11} we plot the magnitude of $\chi_{\pi -\delta}$ as a function of $eB$ at $T=0$, with the AMM values fixed inside (for $v=v_s=1.4\, {\rm GeV}^{-2}$ ) or outside (for $v=v_s=0$) the allowed regime in the ``phase" diagram, Fig.~\ref{CIMC range11}.
 We observe that $|\chi_{\pi-\delta}|$ gets larger as $eB$ grows, namely, the MC for the axial symmetry at $T = 0$.
 Realization of the AMC at $T=0$ is somewhat insensitive to the size of the AMMs, in sharp contrast to the case of the CMC at $T=0$.